ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 Usually, almost all the Jekyll themes (even the default theme) are responsive.
 If you are designing a new layout for your requirements then make sure you use proper media queries to adjust the layout to smaller screen sizes.

-Media query detects the screen-size and applies the CSS that you provide inside its tag.
+Media query detects the screen-size and applies the CSS that you provide inside it.
 That's all it does.

-If you are not sure how to use them, then it's good.
+If you are not sure how to use them, then no problem.
 Start here - [w3-schools](http://www.w3schools.com/css/css_rwd_mediaqueries.asp){:rel='nofollow'}{:target="_blank"}.

 ### Conclusion:
 Though Jekyll users have a hard time configuring SEO on their own, they do have the full control.
 Jekyll does only the things that you tell it to do.
 Features like AMP Pages, htaccess, robot.txt are either not available or not explored well on Jekyll but we can hope that in the coming years those features will be available by default.